 - Exposure to humans

 With containment, another trait that you’ll notice with feral kittens is that they tend to hiss and spit.
 This is because they’re super terrified of humans.
-However, there are some other factors that come about and that’s the following:
+However, some other factors come about, and that are the following:

 - They hiss

 - They act super ferocious, even to the point of biting and scratching

 - Will try to escape if given a chance

 That’s because a feral kitten is fighting for their life.
 They don’t mean to be scared, they just see you as a predator.
 If you’re going to engage in socializing with these kittens, make sure that you do the following:

 - Check for diseases and illnesses with the vet

 When you get them, don’t handle them for two days, and make sure that you use slow movements, and resist touching.
 You’ll want to keep them in the carrier or the litter box with some bedding, keep them away from others, and make sure you don’t let them escape.
 With food and water, you should always make sure that you have those, and if needed, keep them in a small litter box, but with the door open.